Vallisneria Care – A Complete Guide

 Where To Buy

-Buying this aquarium plant can be a bit of a gamble, however, because sometimes the plants are mislabeled and you might not be getting quite what you bargained for.
+Buying this aquarium plant is a bit of a gamble, however, because sometimes the plants are mislabeled and you might not be getting quite what you bargained for.
 Chat with the salesman a bit to make sure they know their stuff if you shop locally.

 Alternatively, buy from a trusted online store who sells a variety of high quality plants.
 Check out their website for correctly labeled Vallsineria plants of many interesting species and varieties.
 Shopping online takes the guess work since they will be properly label the plant when you order.